valerieniloinsigh31/FitForWork_v1/README.md

 Before/After photos...design/divided out by occupation
 Motto-'If I can do it, so can you.'
 'I'm a XX and look at me!'

-Instagram-a must in terms of fitness.
-Visual is key in terms of aestjetic fitness and weight loss and instagram is a highly visible platform.
-Copious fintess influencers, customers with short attention spans, get involved in the competition.

-Instagram profile:

 <b>Wireframes</b>

 Used lucidcharts as a foundation for planning.

+Numerous tabs used, to write along with the tutorials and break down code as this helps me to solidify/undertsand what is going on and impacts my overall planning.

 As I continued to grow an understanding of django and full stack frameworks, I added tabs to help me to understand.

-Visual aspect he;ped me to solidify my understanding:
+Visual aspect helped me to solidify my understanding:

 Enity Relationship Diagram:

+I created an ERD for the models, specifiying the field and how the mdoels related to one another.
+One to one relationship versus many to one or one to many.

 One-to-one
 Many-to-any

 Deciding on fields to include in the models.
+(CharField/TextField/IntegerFieldetc)

-Home Page Wireframe - View
+Landing Page Wireframe - View

 Mobile Wireframe - View

-Contact Us Page Wireframe - View
+Techniques Page Wireframe - View

 Different views...

-How are exercise plans laid out...

-Free exercise descriptions
-Vs
-Detailed, tailored exercises, including plans
+On sale currently -exercise plans based on occupation.
+Consumer chooses based on tier and technique.

 How are meal plans laid out
 Will there be a photo element